-THE 2022 IT SERVICES BUYER'S GUIDE
+THE 2024 IT SERVICES BUYER'S GUIDE

-- 4 Chapter 1 Technology changes everything in our businesses - 8 Chapter 2 You've got a business plan.
-Do you have an IT strategy? - 12 Chapter 3 Why business owners & managers switch IT partners - 22 Chapter 4 Protect the most important thing in your business - 26 Chapter 5 Why you should be highly skeptical of all IT support companies - 32 Chapter 6 What every IT support company wishes you knew about IT - 38 Chapter 7 How to help your internal IT people, if you have them - 42 Chapter 8 Don't take our word for it: Here's what our clients say - 44 Chapter 9 What will typically happen during your first 90 days - 48 Chapter 10 What to do next
+- Chapter 1 The 5 big technology revolutions affecting businesses like yours - Chapter 2 You've got a business plan.
+Do you have an IT strategy? - Chapter 3 Why business owners & managers switch IT partners - Chapter 4 Protect the most important thing in your business - Chapter 5 Why you should be highly skeptical of all IT support companies - Chapter 6 What every IT support company wishes you knew about IT - Chapter 7 How to help your internal IT people, if you have them - Chapter 8 Don't take our word for it: Here's what our clients say - Chapter 9 About us - Chapter 10 What will happen during your first 90 days - Chapter 11 What to do next